 When you are looking for ways to help Culinary Institute of America with our mission, you shouldn't feel like you are choosing between your philanthropic goals and financial security.
 One gift that allows you to support CIA's work while receiving fixed payments for life is a charitable gift annuity.

-Not only does this gift provide you with regular payments and allow us to further our work, but when you create a charitable gift annuity with CIA you can receive a variety of tax benefits, including a federal income tax charitable deduction when you itemize.
+Not only does this gift provide you with regular payments and allow us to further our work, but when you create a charitable gift annuity with CIA you can receive a variety of tax benefits depending on how you fund your gift.